Charles Borlase

-Charles Bonython Borlase (1820 – 15 May 1875) was Mayor of Wellington, New Zealand in 1874.
+Charles Bonython Borlase (1820 – 15 May 1875) was a New Zealand politician who served as the Mayor of Wellington from 1874 to 1875.
 He had been a member of the first Wellington Town Board in 1863, and a Councillor to 1874.
 He held the position of Provincial Solicitor from 1857 until his death in 1875.

 Background

 Borlase was born in Calcutta, Bengal, India in 1820, although his family was from Cornwall.
 His father was Lieutenant-Colonel Charles B. Borlase of the Dragoons.
 He was stationed with the East India Company in India at the time and died just before Borlase was born.
 The family returned to England, where Borlase studied law and was admitted as a solicitor.
 For a time he was a law reporter with the London press before becoming a partner in a law firm.
 Through his families connections with the Molesworth's he migrated with his wife, Elizabeth Emma Borlase (née Holmes), and their three children (Charles, Charlotte, and William) on the Victory to Wellington on 16 August 1848.
 In the 1850s he moved from Wellington to the Wairarapa clearing land at Papawai.
 While there he was noted as being both generous and hospitable.
 In 1858 he returned to live in Wellington.
 Borlase was also the Judge for the Featherston horse races for a number of years.
 In Wellington he resumed his legal practice and was legal adviser to the Wellington Building Society.